fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_policy.html.markdown

 * `adom` - Adom.
 This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.
 * `pkg` - Package.

+* `_policy_block` - Assigned policy block.
+When this attribute is set, the policy represent a policy block, and all other attributes are ignored.
+This attribute is not available when configuring policy inside a policy block.
 * `action` - Policy action (allow/deny/ipsec).
 Valid values: `deny`, `accept`, `ipsec`, `ssl-vpn`.

 * `anti_replay` - Enable/disable anti-replay check.
 Valid values: `disable`, `enable`.